Parity-conserving Cooper-pair transport and ideal superconducting diode in planar Germanium: Discussion/Outlook

-The reported large superconducting hard gap on a group IV material will pave the way towards spin qubit coupling via superconductors~\cite{Leijnse2013,spethmann2023}.
+The reported large superconducting hard gap on a group IV material will enable spin qubit coupling via coherent tunneling and cotunneling processes that involve (crossed) Andreev reflection~\cite{Leijnse2013,spethmann2023}.
 In addition, the realized gate and flux-tunable superconducting diode can suppress the first harmonic term, making it therefore an interesting building block for creating protected superconducting qubits with semiconductor materials \cite{brooks2013protected,smith2020superconducting,schrade2022protected,larsen2020parity,gyenis2021experimental}.
 In order to realize such qubits, superconducting resonators are key elements.
 A $\lambda / 4$ notch-type resonator is shown in (Fig.~\ref{figure3}\textbf{a}) (see methods for details).
 The upper-left inset of Fig.~\ref{figure3}\textbf{a} depicts the cross-section of the resonator, pointing out that the Ge QW has been completely etched away prior to the resonator fabrication.
 Fig.~\ref{figure3}\textbf{b} shows the transmission amplitude $\left| S_{21} \right|$ as a function of the probe frequency $f$.
 The internal quality factors $Q_{\textrm{i}}$ were extracted \cite{probst2015efficient} and found to be around 7000 [20000] for $ \langle n_{\textrm{ph}} \rangle \approx 1$ [100]; demonstrating the microwave compatibility of the used Ge/SiGe heterostructures.
 Interestingly, just slightly smaller $Q_{\textrm{i}}$ values were extracted also for superconducting resonators fabricated on Ge/SiGe heterostructures where the Ge QW has been removed just in the gap between the central conductor and the ground plane, showing that the proximitized Ge does not lead to significant losses.
 The above demonstrated microwave compatibility of the used Ge/SiGe heterostructures opens a path towards spin-photon experiments \cite{Burkard2020}, gate tunable transmon qubits~\cite{larsen2015semiconductor,de2015realization,casparis2018superconducting} and superconducting spin qubits in group IV materials~\cite{pita2022direct} and allow us to envision the transfer of quantum information between different types of qubits, all realizable on planar Ge.

+After submission of our manuscript we became aware of similar works dealing with the superconducting diode effect in interferometer devices~\cite{ciaccia2023charge,li2023interfering,matsuo2023josephson}.